 - You can now choose whether DropDMG shows temporary options by default or only when you hold down the Option key. - Added the Compact Image... command, which reclaims free space from .sparseimage and .sparsebundle files. - The Get Image Info... command now displays the information in an outline rather than a block of text. - Custom badged icons for the mounted disk image volume are of much higher quality.
-The icon is now rendered at up to 512x512 pixels, and there's a separate optimized version for each size (rather than scaling down the full-size rendering). - The dropdmg command-line tool now has a man page. - File and segment sizes are now displayed using base 10 megabytes, for consistency with the Mac OS X 10.6 Finder. - Remembers between launches which windows were open. - DropDMG now auto-updates its command-line tool when you first launch a new version of the application. - The Create Disk Image/Archive Automator action is now compatible with Mac OS X 10.6. - Added Esoteric Preferences. - Worked around an OS limitation that could prevent DropDMG from converting a very large disk image into segments. - Properly handles composed characters when truncating filenames. - Made various improvements to the Software Update... user interface and engine. - Improved the Purchase... window to make it easier to understand how the trial period and serial numbers work. - DropDMG now uses Mac OS X code signing91, which should reduce the number of annoying keychain dialogs. - Fixed a bug where DropDMG would continue trying to burn an encrypted disk image after the user had failed to enter the proper passphrase. - Fixed a bug with non-ASCII names and the command-line tool.
+The icon is now rendered at up to 512x512 pixels, and there's a separate optimized version for each size (rather than scaling down the full-size rendering). - The dropdmg command-line tool now has a man page. - $\bullet$ File and segment sizes are now displayed using base 10 megabytes, for consistency with the Mac OS X 10.6 Finder. - Remembers between launches which windows were open. - DropDMG now auto-updates its command-line tool when you first launch a new version of the application. - The Create Disk Image/Archive Automator action is now compatible with Mac OS X 10.6. - Added Esoteric Preferences. - Worked around an OS limitation that could prevent DropDMG from converting a very large disk image into segments. - Properly handles composed characters when truncating filenames. - Made various improvements to the Software Update... user interface and engine. - Improved the Purchase... window to make it easier to understand how the trial period and serial numbers work. - DropDMG now uses Mac OS X code signing 92, which should reduce the number of annoying keychain dialogs.